barrysteyn/node-scrypt/Readme.md

 * [Wikipedia Article on scrypt](http://en.wikipedia.org/wiki/Scrypt).

 For additional interest, read the article on wikipedias about the [key derivation function](http://en.wikipedia.org/wiki/Key_derivation_function).

-##Platforms Supported
-This module now supports all "unix" like platforms.
-It has been tested on **Linux**, **MAC OS** and **SmartOS**, but it is architectured in such a way that any unix type OS is supported.
-This includes FreeBSD, OpenBSD, SunOS etc. If there is an issue with a particular "unix" like OS, then make contact as it should be very easy to remedy.

 ###The Three Essential Properties Of Password Key Derivation
 Password key derivation requires three properties: